- Theory and methodology of the statistical surveys

-The section Theory and methodology of statistical surveys incudes the article:
+The section Theory and methodology of the statistical surveys includes the article:

 The section Statistical surveys and analysis includes the articles:

-- The influence of the prices of feeding products on poverty in Bulgaria in 2011- author Rasim Roustem, National Statistical Institute - Sofia
+- The influence of the prices of feeding products on poverty in Bulgaria in 2011 (second part) - Author Rasim Ryustem, National Statistical Institute - Sofia

 Both in global as well as in regional aspect, people living in different geographic regions face different prices.
 These price differences can have a serious impact on incomes of individuals and households in which they live.
 This article discusses the impact of prices on the purchasing power of household incomes.